steflsd/pi-wt/README.md

 You will see:

 - **Create new worktree…**
-- any **existing linked worktrees** under the configured worktree root, including the current one when you're already in a linked worktree
+- existing linked worktrees under the configured worktree root

-From that list, press **`a`** to archive the currently highlighted linked worktree.
-If it's the current worktree, `pi-wt` switches away first and checks out its recorded base branch before archiving.
+Press **`a`** in the picker to archive the highlighted linked worktree.
+If it is the current worktree, `pi-wt` switches away first and checks out its recorded base branch before archiving.

+### Creating a worktree

-If you choose **Create new worktree…**, `pi-wt` asks for:
+When you choose **Create new worktree…**, `pi-wt` asks for:

-1. **base branch**
+1. a **base branch**
-   - the list shows the most recent local branches first
+   - recent local branches are shown first
-   - if the branch you want is older, choose **Other branch…** and type its name
+   - choose **Other branch…** to type an older branch name
-2. if the current worktree is dirty **and** the selected base branch is the current branch, choose whether to:
+2. whether to create a clean worktree or move current local changes, when the selected base branch is the current branch and the current worktree is dirty
-   - create a clean worktree, or
-   - move the current worktree's local changes into the new worktree (tracked + untracked)
-3. **new branch name**
+3. a **new branch name**
 4. confirmation
-5. **open here** or **open in terminal**

-Then it runs the equivalent of:
+Then it opens the new worktree in a new terminal tab and starts `pi`.

+Equivalent Git command:

 ```bash
 git worktree add -b <new-branch> <path> <base-branch>
 ```

-After creation, `pi-wt` also stores the chosen base branch in git config:
+It also records the chosen base branch in Git config:

 ```bash
 git config branch.<new-branch>.wt-parent <base-branch>
 ```

+<<<<<<< Updated upstream
-If you choose to move local changes, `pi-wt` stashes the current worktree's tracked + untracked changes, applies them in the new worktree, and removes the stash entry only after worktree creation succeeds end-to-end.
+If you choose to move local changes, `pi-wt` stashes tracked and untracked changes, applies them in the new worktree, and only removes the stash entry after successful worktree creation end-to-end.

 If a later step fails after `git worktree add` (for example applying moved changes or running setup), `pi-wt` best-effort rolls back the new worktree and branch and restores the original stash to the source worktree.